 Now that you’ve learned what a diamond is made of as well as the other minerals that create beautiful colors, you may be wondering how much your diamond is worth.

 To sell loose diamonds or diamond jewelry safely, quickly and for the best price, WP Diamonds is your best option.
 At WP Diamonds, we are expert diamond buyers with an in-depth understanding of the second-hand diamond market.
 Our service is so easy and fast that you can receive payment in as little as 24 hours after you complete our online form.
 This competitive, fast and hassle free service has earned us an A+ rating with the BBB and hundreds of positive reviews.

 Selling your diamonds with WP Diamonds is easy and only takes 4 steps:

 - Complete our online form

 - Schedule an appointment at one of our offices in the US, UK or Hong Kong.
-OR use our completely free, insured, trackable and overnight mailing service.
+OR use our completely free, insured, trackable and overnight shipping service

-- Receive a final price for your diamonds and accept payment by bank transfer, check or cash (in-person appointments only).
-OR have your diamonds mailed back to you for free through the same secure mailing service.
+- Receive a final price and accept payment by bank transfer, check or cash (in-person appointments only) OR have your items shipped back to you for free through the same secure mailing service

-WP Diamonds makes selling your diamonds easier than ever, simply click the button below to find out just how much you can get paid for your diamonds.
+WP Diamonds makes selling your diamonds easier than ever, simply click the button below to find out just how much you can get paid.